G

 Puppies

 A puppy requires about the same amount of care as the adult version.
-They will need regular grooming weekly to eliminate the risk of matting and knots, and they will need incredibly high-quality dog food to maintain their small build.
+They will need weekly grooming to eliminate the risk of matting and knots, and they will need incredibly high-quality dog food to maintain their small build.
 Make a habit of providing appropriate dental care early in life to keep them from developing the dental problems that the species is known for.

 German Spitz puppy lying on a rug.